alisw/alisw.github.io/infrastructure-alibi-user-guide.markdown

 ```
 $SCRATCH=/tmp/$USER
 ```
-This is a temporary directory which will be cleared out regularly without prior anouncement
+This is a temporary directory which will be cleared out regularly without prior announcement

 ### Can I use SSH keys?
 Yes but just as with `lxplus` you will get any Kerberos, AFS and eos token which will cause access issues including no access (neither read nor write) to your home directory

 ### I Cannot Read/Write to AFS or EOS
-You probably logged in with a `ssh` key or your ssh is missconfigured.
+You probably logged in with a `ssh` key or your ssh is misconfigured.
 To check the state of your Kerberos cache use `klist`.
 If it complains about an empty credentials cache:
 ```bash
 -bash-4.2$ klist